SPINACH AND FETA FILO PIE

 Add the filling: Distribute the spinach-feta mixture evenly on top, and smooth the surface.

-Score the top layers of the pie in a way that you intend to cut and serve it later, allowing you to slice along these lines once the pie is baked, without damaging the crispy pastry layers.
-So instead of cutting it into a diamond shape pattern, cut it into equal size squares, or rectangles if you prefer, a multiple of the number of guests you are serving, and in a way that lets you cut nice equal size pieces later.
+Score the top: Brush the top with melted butter, then score the top pastry layers with the tip of a very sharp knife being careful, not to cut into the filling.
+Tip: Score the top layers in a way that you intend to cut and serve the pie later, allowing you to slice along the lines without damaging the crispy pastry layers.
+So, instead of scoring in a diamond pattern, score the pie into small, equal size squares or rectangles, preferably a multiple of the number of eaters you are serving.

 Serve: Serve hot or warm with a simple tomato salad, flavoured with thinly sliced red onion, salt, balsamic vinegar, and Extra Virgin Olive Oil.